 Key Research Interests

-I am the co-convenor of the Development Studies Association (DSA) Media and Development study group and have been a trustee for NEAD - the Development Education Centre in Norfolk – since 2011.
-I am currently supervising two PhD students - Viviane Fluck (participatory communication and social resilience) and Pablo Dalby (transformative pedagogy through global education).
+I am currently supervising three PhD students - Viviane Fluck (participatory communication and social resilience), Eric Ewoh Opu (climate change and C4D) and Pablo Dalby (transformative pedagogy through global education).
 Links to my recent blogs can be found here. @martinscott2010

 Representations of Africa (2008 and 2014-2015)